alephnode/alephnode/src/pages/02-record-graphql.md

 }
 ```

-For now, I've just written some getters for my artists and records.
+For now, I've just written some getters for the artists and records.

-I'll create an index file at src/resolvers that passes Query as a property:
+Lastly, I'll create an index file at src/resolvers that passes Query as a property:

 src/resolvers/index.js: